Bin Akao: Ultranationalism

 In 1926, Akao "converted" (tenkō suru) to ultranationalism while still imprisoned and began his foray into right-wing Japanese politics.
 Thereafter, he became a vocal opponent of the Soviet Union and communism.
 That year, Akao became cofounder and president of the Kenkokukai (National Foundation Society), a major ultranationalist organization of the 1920s that ultimately reached a nationwide membership of around 120,000.
 Akao was a close associate of legal scholar Uesugi Shinkichi, who allowed him to run the Kenkokukai from his home after the withdrawal of several prominent members left the organization without the means to fund their headquarters.

 One consistent aspect of Akao's thought was his respect for the power of the United States, having opposed the Pacific War from a nationalist perspective on the grounds that the United States was too powerful for Japan and therefore that fighting a war with it was foolhardy.

 In the 1942 election, Akao ran for the Tokyo 6th district seat in the National Diet as a "non-recommended candidate," meaning he was not recommended by the single national political party, the Imperial Rule Assistance Association (IRAA).
 Nevertheless, Akao won the election and received the second most votes in Tokyo and the fourth most votes of anyone in Japan.
-Like other independent candidates, Akao dutifully joined the IRAA upon winning his seat.
+Like other independent candidates, Akao was forced to join the Imperial Rule Assistance Political Association after winning his seat, but he was expelled from that organisation after publicly rebuking Prime Minister Hideki Tojo in June 1943.

 Post-war activism

 Akao was defeated for re-election in 1945, and shortly thereafter was purged by the US military occupation of Japan as a wartime leader.
 Akao's purge was reversed in 1951 as part of the Reverse Course and he vowed to return to elected office.
 To this end, Akao established a new political party, the Greater Japan Patriotic Party (GJPP), which was ideologically virulently anti-communist and pro-American.
 As a member of this party, Akao stood for several elected positions but never won.
 Increasingly, he seemed less interested in winning elections and more interested in stirring up debate.
 His use of noise trucks and street corner speechifying was a model for later right-wing movements in Japan.

-In 1960, during the Anpo Protests against the US-Japan Security Treaty, Akao became convinced that Japan was on the verge of a communist revolution and sought to rally right-wing groups to engage in counter-protests.
+In 1960, during the Anpo protests against the US-Japan Security Treaty, Akao became convinced that Japan was on the verge of a communist revolution and sought to rally right-wing groups to engage in counter-protests.
 Both Otoya Yamaguchi, who assassinated Inejirō Asanuma, and Kazutaka Komori, who perpetrated the Shimanaka Incident, were 17-year-old members of the GJPP who resigned from the party shortly before committing their violent attacks, leading many people to speculate that Akao had ordered both attacks.
 Akao was arrested for conspiracy to murder in the wake of the Shimanaka Incident, but was not indicted due to lack of evidence, and instead was sentenced to eight months in prison for the lesser charges of disturbing the peace and intimidation.